abitofhelp/rust-bazel/README.md

 # rust-bazel

-This is a simple Rust application and library that can be built using Bazel as well as Cargo.
+This repository contains a simple Rust application, library, and unit test that can be built using Bazel as well as Cargo.